matthias-bs/BresserWeatherSensorReceiver/README.md

 * Antenna

 **Note:**
-The RFM95W supports FSK modulation an thus can be used to receive the weather sensor data.
+The RFM95W also supports FSK modulation and thus can be used to receive the weather sensor data.

-### Antennas and RF Connectors
+## Antennas and RF Connectors

-The required antenna depends on the signal path between weather sensor and CC1101 receiver or RFM95W transceiver and LoRaWAN gateway, respectively.
+The required antenna depends on the signal path between weather sensor and CC1101 or RFM95W receiver.

 Some options are:
 * wire antenna
 * spring antenna (helical wire coil)
 * rubber antenna